ice188/Easy-CoT/README.md

 ## Directories

 ### easy_cot/
 Contains our main dataset.
-Each subdirectory of easy_cot has a name corresponding to the base dataset that it was generated from, and contain two files: data.json (containing output of fine-tune-cot applied on base dataset) and demos.json (containing output of auto-cot applied on data.json).
+Each subdirectory of easy_cot has a name corresponding to the base dataset that it was generated from, and contains two files: data.json (containing output of fine-tune-cot applied on base dataset) and demos.json (containing output of auto-cot applied on data.json).

 ### datasets/
 Contains the six base datasets used to generate our easy_cot dataset.